-On both afternoons between 1 and 4 pm the audience can ski, snowshoe, or walk the History Rock loop trails.
-There are no guides or pods of people—audience members can come and go at whatever time is convenient for them during these three hour entirely self-guided sonnet performance.
+On both afternoons between 1 and 4 pm, the audience can ski, snowshoe, or walk the History Rock loop trails.
+There are no guides or pods of people—audience members can come and go at whatever time is convenient for them during these three-hour entirely self-guided sonnet performances.
 Actors will be skiing or snowshoeing these trail loops between Hyalite Reservoir and History Rock trailhead, wearing something (a shirt or vest perhaps) that clearly designates them as a sonnet performer, and audience members can ask them to stop and recite a sonnet at any time their paths cross.

 The emphasis of “Sonnets in the Snow” will be, as the name implies, sonnets.
 Sonnets originated in Italy in the 13th century.
 Often poet Giacomo da Lentini is credited with the sonnet’s invention and the Sicilian School of poets who surrounded him is credited with its spread and original popularity.
 Like the musical sonata, sonnets have a very specific form they follow, creating a “box” for telling stories and examining situations.

 Sonnets are a style of poetry that uses a specific form in a poem, usually composed of fourteen lines using any of a number of formal rhyming schemes.
 Shakespearean sonnets— commonly known as English sonnets— are the most recognized style to many of us.
 These sonnets are written in iambic pentameter with ten syllables per line that fall into a pattern of unstressed, stressed rhythm.

 An example of a famous sonnet that most people are at least slightly familiar with is Elizabeth Barrett Browning’s “Sonnet 43”:

 How do I love thee?
 Let me count the ways.

 I love thee to the depth and breadth and height

 My soul can reach, when feeling out of sight